Eighties Part One

 I don't think any story of the history of SSQQ would be complete without mentioning Judy Price.
 Judy was a big part of the Second and the Third Generation.
 Judy's story goes all the way back to the Winchester Era and the days when I was learning the secrets of the Western Swing in 1981.

 When I moved over to the Bissonnet location in late 1980, I was given two rooms.
 Obviously I taught in one of the rooms, but I needed to hire a second instructor for the other room.
-The logical choice was my part-time partner and girlfriend Cindy.
-But Cindy could not teach every night of the week, so Judy Price became the alternate instructor on many evenings.
+The logical choice was my part-time partner and girlfriend Victoria.
+But Victoria could not teach every night of the week, so Judy Price became the alternate instructor on many evenings.

 Judy had many good qualities.
 She was pretty, she was funny, and she was sexy.
 She kept her classes laughing all night long with her antics.
 She was a good teacher too.
 Judy was a very popular instructor indeed.